jito-foundation/jito-solana/docs/src/operations/setup-a-validator.md

 ```

 The script should execute the `agave-validator` process.
 In a new terminal
-window, shh into your server, then verify that the process is running:
+window, ssh into your server, then verify that the process is running:

 ```
 ps aux | grep agave-validator